Leandro-Bertoluzzi/remote-cnc-workgroup/README.md

 Alternatively, if you have [Docker](https://www.docker.com/) installed, you can build and run the whole application, both in development and production mode, without installing the aforementioned programs.

+More information about how to init your development environment [here](./docs/development.md).

 ## :checkered_flag: Starting ##

 ```bash